iurietarlev/django_bonds_api/README.md

 - `pip install -r requirement.txt`
 - `./manage.py runserver` to run server.
 - `./manage.py test` to run tests.

+### APIs

+Manual testing of the API was performed using [Postman](https://www.postman.com/) API Development Platform.
+Brief description of core functionality of the API is given below, but please refer to the [documentation](https://documenter.getpostman.com/view/10868302/TVKHUFWw) for more details.

 #### AUTHENTICATION API